Need Help Parenting During A Pandemic? Hire A Zoom Princess

 The ability to foster that kind of engagement among children feels almost supernatural.
 On a pre-recorded call I watched, I saw half-a-dozen four-year-olds sing, dance, draw, and share — with fewer interruptions and awkward lulls than any of the work Zoom calls I’ve been on with adults.
 “Interaction, connection, making the kid feel special is the basis of my company,” Williams says.
 “Performers all know how to connect with kids by interacting.
 They know that it may seem silly for an adult to high-five at a screen or blow a kiss through the magic mirror, but it’s a huge deal for a kid.”

 Williams asks parents to sign up for the Zoom sessions with their child’s name, instead of their own; when a princess calls a child by her own name, it makes it clear that she’s being listened to, is important, and is seen.
-Centering the child sometimes means pretending grown-ups aren’t there.
-On the group call I watched, Williams asked one shy girl what she did that day.
+Centring the child sometimes means pretending grown-ups aren’t there.
+On the group call I watched, a princess asked one shy girl what she did that day.
 “Tell her we got new floors put in,” a grown-up voice shouted from off-camera.
 The kid shrunk into her chair.
-Williams flashed a smile and ignored the prompt.
+The princess flashed a smile and ignored the prompt.
 “Tell me about your long braid,” she pivoted.
 “It’s just like mine.”

 Flexibility and working in small chunks of time are also key.
 “A lot of teachers tend to want to stick to their schedule,” says Williams.
 “That’s admirable but hasn’t worked for me.
 I like to switch back and forth between sitting and listen and getting up and moving.”